mlatcl/mlatcl.github.io/_projects/delve-data-evaluation-and-learning-for-viral-epidemics.md

   support a data-driven approach to learning from the different approaches countries are taking to managing the pandemic.
 DELVE operated through 2020, providing advice to the UK Government and SAGE.
-featured_image: /assets/uploads/martin-sanchez-j2c7yf223mk-unsplash.jpg
+image: martin-sanchez-j2c7yf223mk-unsplash.jpg
 people:
   - andrei-paleyes
-  - jess-montgomery
+  - jessica-montgomery
-  - neil-lawrence
+  - neil-d-lawrence
 ---
 COVID-19 brought a pressing need to analyse emerging data from countries around the world to identify the factors that could help slow the spread of the virus and help find long-term solutions to the pandemic.